cloud21sak/SensorStreamingApplication/README.md

    ![Kinesis Data Analytics app: ](/setupdocs/imgs/KinesisAnalyticsSqlApplication.PNG "sensor-stats application")

+## Cleanup

+1. Manually delete any objects in the application's S3 buckets.
+2. The Lambda functions in this project log information which can be viewed in the CloudWatch console.
+A log group gets automatically created for each of the Lambdas, and it doesn't get deleted during cleanup of stacks.
+In order to avoid incurring costs of keeping these log groups, go to CloudWatch console and manually delete all log groups for Lambda functions in this project.
+3. Use the CloudFormation console to delete all the stacks deployed.

 ## Debugging Lambda functions locally

+**_Note that, when debugging most of the Lambda functions in this project, the logic first creates required resources (S3 buckets, DydnamoDB table), then calls the Lambda function, and then, at the end, deletes them.
+Therefore, in case you have already deployed stacks for the application, you would either need to first delete them (perform cleanup), or change the names of S3 buckets and DynamoDB table in your testFolders to make sure not to delete the existing resources used by the application._**

 AWS SAM allows developers to step through Lambda functions locally without actually deploying them in the cloud.
 To be able to test and debug Lambda functions locally in the IDE of your choice you need to install an AWS Toolkit plugin for that IDE.
 For those who are using VS Code, here is a link to the documentation page that contains instructions on how to install the toolkit plugin: https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html.
 Most of the Lambda function folders in this project have their own TestFolder subfolder with testHarness.js file.
 Here is the list of functions that have a complete set of files for local debugging: